USS Mississinewa (AO-59): World War II

 Mississinewa began her brief but active wartime service on 18 May 1944.
 Having completed shakedown in the Chesapeake Bay, she sailed for Aruba, Netherland West Indies, to take on her first cargo.
 Filling her cargo tanks on 23–24 June she continued on to the Pacific Ocean, arriving Pearl Harbor on 10 July.
 As a unit of Service Squadron 10 (ServRon 10), she then steamed to Eniwetok where she first fueled ships of the 3rd Fleet.
 On 25 August, she got underway for Manus where she supplied fuel and stores and delivered mail to ships of TF 38, the fast carrier force, 32 and 31 during the assault and occupation of the Palaus.

 Returning to Manus on 30 September, she replenished her tanks and again headed north to refuel TF 38 as that force struck at Japanese shipping and shore installations in the Philippines, on Taiwan, and in the Ryukyus in preparation for the Philippine campaign.
 On 19 October, having emptied her tanks into ships scheduled to take part in the landings at Leyte, she sailed to Ulithi in the Caroline Islands, her new base.
-Thence in early November, Mississinewa sailed her last fueling at sea assignment, returning on the 15th.
+In early November, Mississinewa sailed her last fueling at sea assignment, returning on the 15th.

 The next day, she replenished her cargo tanks, filling them almost to capacity with 404000 USgal of aviation gas, 9000 oilbbl of diesel fuel, and 90000 oilbbl of fuel oil.
 Four days later, 20 November, she was still anchored in berth No. 131.
 At 05:47, shortly after reveille, a heavy explosion rocked the oiler.
 Seconds later, fumes in an aviation gas cargo tank ignited, causing a second explosion.
 Massive flames immediately burst from midship forward.
 Bunker C oil immediately engulfed the ship, with aviation gas on top of that.
 The aviation gas acted like a wick.
 Fanned by a light wind, the fire spread aft quickly.
 A few minutes later the fires reached the after magazine and caused yet another explosion to tear through the ship.
 The ship was abandoned and soon enveloped in flames over 100 ft high.
 Fleet tugs were immediately brought in to try to extinguish the fire, but in spite of their efforts, at about 09:00 the ship slowly turned over and disappeared.
 Fifteen minutes later, the fire on the water was out and Ulithi anchorage was again quiet.
 This ship was the first to be hit by a Japanese Kaiten manned torpedo.
 The ship sank with a loss of 63 hands as well as the kaiten pilot.

 Of the five kaiten sent against US ships, only one was successful, but the explosion and fire from Mississinewa was so great that the Japanese Naval Command back in Tokyo were erroneously informed that three aircraft carriers were hit.
 This resulted in an expansion of the kaiten program, even though it would not significantly affect the war.

 Mississinewa was hit in the front starboard bow area, the kaiten probably released by Japanese submarine I-47 just outside Ulithi lagoon.